kael-shipman/jc/README.md

 }
 ```

 **Important:** Notice that `database.debug` is still set to false, even though our script said to set it to true.
-With config, it's always important to recognize that the user may change config values hirmself, and that you shouldn't overwrite values that are already writen unless you know them to be wrong (which you can check for in your script using naked `jq`).
+With config, it's always important to recognize that the user may change config values hirmself, and that you shouldn't overwrite values that are already writen unless you know them to be wrong (which you can check for in your script using naked `jq`). `jc` does not overwrite existing config by default.
+If you _know_ you want to overwrite config, you should pass the `-f|--force` flag.

-Also note that unfortunately, because of the way the shell works, you MUST use `tee` or a temp file, since trying to redirect the output to the file you're catting from will zero out the file before it gets read.
-(I.e., don't do this: `cat ~/my-config.json | jc database.debug true > ~/my-config.json` because you'll get a blank file with no warning.)
+Also note that unfortunately, because of the way the shell works, you MUST use `tee` (as above) or a temp file to pipe results to, since trying to redirect the output to the file you're catting from will zero out the file before it gets read.
+(I.e., don't do this: `cat ~/my-config.json | jc database.debug true > ~/my-config.json` because you'll get a blank file with no warning about it.)